 Equality of Access legislation

-Under the Equality Act of 2010 people with disabilities have the same right to access businesses, leisure and hospitality services, public transport and public buildings as their able bodied peers.
-There should be no increase in the costs of any service and no disability discrimination in these circumstances.
+Under the Equality Act of 2010, people with disabilities have the same right to access businesses, leisure and hospitality services, public transport and public buildings as their non-disabled peers.
+There should be no increase in service costs and no disability discrimination in these circumstances.

-Businesses and service providers are legally obliged to provide ‘reasonable adjustment’ to their facilities and services to ensure equality of access for all individuals, regardless of disability.
-As a term, ‘reasonable adjustment’ is fairly vague in construction, and open to misinterpretation by businesses and service providers.
-It is important to know therefore that denial of access to someone with a guide or assistance dog can only be acceptable in very rare circumstances, which are referenced later in this article.
+Businesses and service providers are legally obliged to provide ‘reasonable adjustments’ to their facilities and services to ensure equality of access for all individuals, regardless of disability.
+As a term, ‘reasonable adjustment’ is fairly vague in construction and open to misinterpretation by businesses and service providers.
+It is important to know, therefore, that denial of access to someone with a guide or assistance dog can only be acceptable in very rare circumstances, which are referenced later in this article.

 The scale of the problem

-A recent Guide Dogs survey revealed that three quarters of owners of guide and assistance dogs have at some point been refused entry to a business, public building or mode of transport when with their dog.
-This is despite the vast majority claiming that on a day to day basis their experiences of access had been largely positive.
+A Guide Dogs survey revealed that three-quarters of owners of guide and assistance dogs have at some point been refused entry to a business, public building or mode of transport when with their dog.
+This is despite the vast majority claiming that on a day-to-day basis, their experiences of access had been largely positive.

 The impacts of discrimination